PSPDFKit/Appcelerator-iOS/README.md

 # Use the locally installed Titanium CLI binary.
 $ npx titanium --help

-# Use the localy installed Appcelerator CLI binary.
+# Use the locally installed Appcelerator CLI binary.
 $ npx appc --help
 ```